 - KGR Editor’s Choice

-To prove its mettle, RB even ran a campaign video where they dropped a CV gig big with a guitar from the roof of a building.
+To prove its mettle, RB even ran a campaign video where they dropped a CV gig big with a guitar off the roof of a building.
 The guitar emerged unscathed.
 The video went viral.
-RB Continental Voyager has become our favorite case for ultimate protection. .
-Although you’d think this would make the bag heavy, it weighs no different from the others.
+RB Continental Voyager has become our favorite case for ultimate protection.
+You’d think this much protection would make the bag heavy, but it weighs no different than the others.